-- Door grilles are not recommended for areas used by people in wheelchairs due to potential impact and damage - Door grilles are not recommended for bathrooms or Ensuites - Large undercuts close to bathroom showers are not recommended as they can result in water leaking outside to adjoining rooms - As an alternative to a door undercut, designers may consider an inward sloping door slot approximately 200mm above the floor to reduce water egress whilst providing the same functionality as a door undercut.
+- Door grilles are not recommended for areas used by people in wheelchairs due to potential impact and damage - Door grilles are not recommended for bathrooms or ensuites - Large undercuts close to bathroom showers are not recommended as they can result in water leaking outside to adjoining rooms - As an alternative to a door undercut, designers may consider an inward sloping door slot approximately 200 mm above the floor to reduce water egress whilst providing the same functionality as a door undercut.

-5.6 Hold-Open Device
+Hold Open Device

-Door hold-open devices should also be considered for doors that should remain open, such as doors on main traffic routes and delivery doors.
+760 .10.00 Door hold-open devices should also be considered for doors that should remain open, such as doors on main traffic routes and delivery doors.

 The following requirements shall apply:

-- Hold-open devices shall be capable of activation and de-activation without any need for the staff to bend down - Hold-open devices shall not be fitted to doors where this compromises fire doors, smoke doors or other doors that are required to achieve a specific air pressurization or isolation scheme by these Guidelines - Hold-open devices shall not be fitted to the side of a door that may permit a disturbed patient to lock the door from inside.
+- Hold open devices shall be capable of activation and de-activation without any need for the staff to bend down. - Hold open devices shall not be fitted to doors where this compromises fire doors, smoke doors or other doors that are required to achieve a specific air pressurisation or isolation scheme by these Guidelines. - Hold open devices shall not be fitted to the side of a door which may permit a disturbed patient to lock the door from inside.

-In areas frequently used by staff holding objects or pushing trolleys, the use of delayed action, combined self-closer/hold-open device is recommended.
+In areas frequently used by staff holding objects or pushing trolleys, the use of delayed action combined self closer/hold open device is recommended.

-5.7 Self-Closers
+Self Closers